NORTHERN LIGHTS – GET READY TO TICK OFF YOUR BUCKET LIST WITH FORWARD TRAVEL

 Northern Lights – Get Ready to Tick off your Bucket List with Forward Travel

-Some people say, it as sheer luck to get the chance of experiencing the northern lights, while others say that it requires careful planning.
+Some people say it is sheer luck to get the chance of experiencing the Northern Lights, while others say that it requires careful planning.

-The team at Forward Travel, believe that one thing is for sure.
-You should have an excellent travel plannerwith you who will guide you in the right direction as to when and where best time to seek out this marvel of nature.
+The team at Forward Travel, believes that one thing is for sure: you should have an excellent travel planner with you who will guide you in the right direction as to when and where will be the best time to seek out this marvel of nature.

 But, why the Northern Lights?
-Well, if you dig into the bucket list of any wanderer or traveller, you will find a line, ‘experiencing the Northern lights’ listed there.
-It is such a geographical phenomenon that you cannot afford to miss.
+Well, if you dig into the bucket list of any wanderer or traveller, you will find a line, ‘experience the Northern Lights’ listed there.
+It is such a geographical phenomenon that you cannot afford to miss it.

 A splash of pink, blue, green in the starry dark sky – that is what you get to see as you plan for the Northern Lights.
 It is almost like the curtains on a theatre stage.
 Imagine the curtains opening, but the curtains are not cloth, they are these giant size magical colours swaying across the sky.

-Fast Fact: The most common colour of the northern lights is yellowish green.
-It takes place when the electrically charged elements hit the oxygen layer.
+Fast Fact: The most common colour of the Northern Lights is yellowish green.
+It occurs when the electrically charged elements hit the oxygen layer.
 The red is not that common, and you must be fortunate to experience it.
-While the yellowish green light gets formed 60 miles above our head, the reddish hue is formed above 200 miles.
+While the yellowish green light is formed 100 kms above your head, the reddish hue is formed above 300 kms.